Faculty & Guest Artists

 Emmanuel Borowsky has been lauded as an outstanding musician of his generation, performing concerts internationally from a young age.
 At age ten, he performed Vivaldi’s A-minor concerto to an audience of over 9,000 people in Washington D.C.'s National Shrine.
 At thirteen, he represented North America at the UNESCO World Child Prodigies Concert in Amman (Jordan) and was honored with the distinguished Cultural Achievement Award.
 At fifteen, he was selected to perform on the nationally syndicated radio show From the Top, and at the age of seventeen he received the Erick Friedman Prize for Outstanding Young Musicians and performed his New York Debut at Carnegie Hall.
 Emmanuel has been featured as a soloist with respected orchestras including the Tianjin Symphony Orchestra, Eisenach Festival Orchestra, Young German Symphony Orchestra, Poznan Symphony, National Conservatory Orchestra of Jordan, Israeli Soloists Orchestra, Szczecin Philharmonic, Susquehanna Symphony Orchestra, Loudon Symphony, Katowice Philharmonic, and Rzezow Chamber Orchestra.
 His performance with the Polish Camerata was broadcast internationally by Pol-Sat TV.
 Among the awards Emmanuel has received are the Erick Friedman Prize for Outstanding Young Musicians, Pro Musica Award, Merit Award from the National Foundation for Advancement in the Arts, Best Classical CD 1999 (for Pearls of Music), Maryland Young Talent Competition, and the Montpelier Performing Arts Center Classical Recital Competition.
-He has been mentored by Victor Danchenko, Dorothy DeLay, Erick Friedman, Herbert Greenberg, Konstanty Kulka, Zoltan Szabo, Gudny Gudmundsdotir, and Roman Totenberg.
-Since August 2006, Emmanuel has been studying at Indiana University Bloomington under the guidance of famed violinists Jaime Laredo and Mark Kaplan.
+He has studied under the guidance of James Stern, Mark Kaplan, Jaime Laredo, Gudny Gudmundsdotir, Erick Friedman, Zoltan Szabo, Victor Danchenko, Dorothy DeLay, Herbert Greenberg, Konstanty Kulka, and Roman Totenberg.
+Website

 Frances Borowsky (Assistant Director, Cello, Chamber Music)